Bloggingheads.tv: Regular segments

 Although most episodes and matchups do not occur on any kind of a regular basis, there are a few notable exceptions to this.
 There is a frequent diavlog matchup between the two co-founders of Bloggingheads.tv, Robert Wright and Mickey Kaus, generally related to politics in some form, that usually occurs on either Wednesday or Thursday.
 While some of the other diavloggers are frequently matched against each other (e.g. David Corn & James Pinkerton) there is usually not a regularly scheduled time at which they take place.

 "Science Saturday" was the name given to the weekly episode appearing on Saturday that was always science related.
 Its last episode was released on December 24, 2011.
 It usually (but not always) involved either one or both of the science writers John Horgan and George Johnson.
-Many well-known people in the science community were a part of Science Saturday, including Michael Shermer of Skeptic Magazine, biologist PZ Myers, Craig Venter of the Human Genome Project, aging researcher and biogerentologist Aubrey de Grey, and philosopher David Chalmers, among many others.
+Many well-known people in the science community were a part of Science Saturday, including Michael Shermer of Skeptic Magazine, biologist PZ Myers, geneticist Craig Venter, aging researcher and biogerontologist Aubrey de Grey, and philosopher David Chalmers, among many others.
 However, in September 2009, four high-profile science bloggers who had previously participated in Bloggingheads.tv discussions publicly distanced themselves from the site and stated they would no longer agree to appear in Bloggingheads.tv segments.
-The scientists – Sean Carroll, Carl Zimmer, Phil Plait and PZ Myers – all criticized what they claimed was a policy by Bloggingheads.tv to provide a platform for the anti-scientific ideology, Creationism without an opposing point of view for balance.
+The scientists – Sean Carroll, Carl Zimmer, Phil Plait and PZ Myers – criticized what they described as a policy of providing a platform for creationism without an opposing point of view.
 PZ Myers said: "[Bloggingheads.tv] was setting up crackpots with softball interviews that made them look reasonable, because their peculiar ideas were never confronted."

 "The Week in Blog" was a weekly segment which normally appeared on the site on Fridays.
 Its last episode was released on March 7, 2012.
-The format was to discuss what has showed up on the past week on both liberal and conservative blogs, from both a liberal and conservative viewpoint.
+The format was to discuss what had appeared on blogs over the past week, from both a liberal and conservative viewpoint.
 The three regular hosts of "TWIB" were Bill Scher of Liberal Oasis, Kristin Soltis of the Winston Group, and Matt Lewis of The Daily Caller.
 Original host Conn Carroll of The Heritage Foundation stepped aside in early 2009.
-Guests who appeared on the show are Armando Llorens (of Daily Kos), Amanda Carpenter, and Nate Silver (of FiveThirtyEight) among many others.
+Guests who appeared on the show included Armando Llorens (of Daily Kos), Amanda Carpenter, and Nate Silver (of FiveThirtyEight) among many others.